 Interest that is paid on qualified students loans is also subject to income taxes in the year the payment is made to the loan holder.
 Interest payments are payments that were made on your behalf for the interest that accrued on your qualified student loans while you were serving.
 These payments are made in addition to your education award and are not taken from your education award balance.

 The Trust DOES NOT withhold taxes from your education award or interest payments.
 If your education award and interest payments total more than $600 in a calendar year, CNCS will send you an IRS Form 1099 to be used in preparing your income tax return.
-The total sum of interest payments and the Segal AmeriCorps Education Award payments for that calendar year will be listed together on the 1099 form.
+The sum of both interest payments and education award payments that were made during that calendar year will be added together and the sum listed on the 1099 form.
 That form will be sent to you in January of the following year.

 After the calendar year in which you earned any living allowance, your AmeriCorps project will send you a W-2 form indicating the amount of the allowance you earned in that year.
 Most AmeriCorps State and National members receive their W-2s from their sponsoring organizations.
 VISTA and AmeriCorps NCCC members receive their W-2 forms from CNCS.